Wednesday, August 31, 2011

 The large surface areas of the SMCs’ electrodes enable rapid shuttling of large numbers of ions between electrodes, resulting in a fast recharge time.
 Image copyright: Jang, et al. ©2011 American Chemical Society

 The key to the SMCs’ performance is a cathode and anode that contain very large graphene surfaces.
 When fabricating the cell, the researchers put lithium metal (in the form of particles or foil) at the anode.
 During the first discharge cycle, the lithium is ionized, resulting in a much larger number of lithium ions than in Li-ion batteries.
-As the is used, the ions migrate through a liquid electrolyte to the cathode, where the ions enter the pores and reach the large graphene surface inside the cathode.
+As the battery is used, the ions migrate through a liquid electrolyte to the cathode, where the ions enter the pores and reach the large graphene surface inside the cathode.
 During recharging, a massive flux of lithium ions quickly migrates from the cathode to the anode.
 The electrodes’ large surface areas enable the rapid shuttling of large numbers of ions between electrodes, resulting in their high power and energy densities.
 As the researchers explain, the exchange of lithium ions between the porous electrodes’ surfaces (and not in the bulk of the electrode, as in batteries) completely removes the need for the time-consuming process of intercalation.
 In this process, the lithium ions must be inserted inside the electrodes, which dominates the charging time of batteries.

 Although in this study the researchers prepared different types of graphene (oxidized, and reduced single-layer and multilayer) from a variety of different types of graphite, further analysis of the materials and configuration is needed for optimizing the device.
 For one thing, the researchers plan to further investigate the cells’ cycling lifetime.
 So far, they found that the devices could retain 95% capacity after 1,000 cycles, and even after 2,000 cycles showed no evidence of dendrite formation.
 The researchers also plan to investigate the relative roles of different lithium storage mechanisms on the device’s performance.